reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-We can configure listeners created to listen to multiple topics, partitions, and initial offset optionally as shown in the above example.
+We can configure listeners to listen to multiple topics, partitions, and initial offset optionally as shown in the above example.
 Since we have specified `initialOffset = "0"` in `listenToParitionWithOffset` listener, we will receive all the records starting from offset-0 every time we restart the application.

-We can also retrieve the useful metadata about the consumed record using `@Header()` annotation as shown in the above example.
+We can also retrieve useful metadata about the consumed record using the `@Header` annotation.

 ### Adding Filters to Listeners

-Spring provides a strategy to filter messages before reaching to our listeners.
+Spring provides a strategy to filter messages before they reach our listeners:

 ```java
 class KafkaConsumerConfig {